microsoft/OAT/README.md

 Logical Analyzer has 4 delegate extensibility points, examples of using each are below.

 ### Property Parsing
+When Logical Analyzer is attempting to walk the Field path provided in the Clause you may want to crawl into a Dictionary or List that is not string based.
+In such cases you can provide a custom property parser.

 In [Attack Surface Analyzer](https://github.com/microsoft/AttackSurfaceAnalyzer/) we extend Logical Analyzer property parsing to support our usage of TpmAlgId in dictionaries. [link](https://github.com/microsoft/AttackSurfaceAnalyzer/blob/ed94a33f6b3c9884bda995e1e03c5ac533e3f559/Lib/Utils/AsaAnalyzer.cs#L23)
 ```csharp
 public static (bool, object?)
 ParseCustomAsaProperties(object? obj, string index)